Winter running tips for dogs (and their humans)

 What kind of coat is best for my dog?

 If you do invest in a dog coat for warmth (vs. a fashion statement), I recommend you go to a sporting goods store that carries winter gear for hunting breeds.

-I bought an Avery camouflage hunting vest for my dog Ace 10 years ago and now Remy wears it so it’s lasted a long time!
+I bought an Avery camouflage hunting vest for my dog Ace in 2008 and now Remy wears it so it’s lasted over 12 years!!

-Dog hunting vests are ugly, but ours does keep Remy’s core warm when necessary.
+Dog hunting vests may not be the style you’re looking for, but ours does keep Remy’s core warm when necessary.
 It’s made for Labs to wear while duck hunting, so it’s no joke.
 Remy wears it while we run in the mountains, and Ace used to wear it on our cold-weather camping trips when we were not moving around as much.

 If you want something more stylish, we love the dog coats from RuffWear, and they come in different colors.

 Below is a picture of Remy wearing Ruffwear’s “Powder Hound” jacket.
 It’s adorable and fits him well.